shabin5785/LearnAngularJS/Doc_6.md

 - ng g p is the cli command to create pipe

 - pipe input can be an array as well.
 We can iterate over that  in pipe and return a subset of the array.
+So we apply pipe to an array loop , the pipe will transform what is the output of that loop, like without pipe it was 10 times iteration, pipe can remove some elements and it iterates only 5 times.